Average student loan debt for graduate school in 2022

 - On average, graduate students in the U.S. leave school with about $71,000 in graduate school loans alone and $82,810 total in student loans from undergraduate and graduate school.

-- Student debt is more common among those attending medical and law school compared to other graduate degrees.
+- Student debt is more common among medical and law school students than other graduate degrees.
 It is estimated that 75 percent of professional doctorate students (including medical and law school students) graduate with student loans, versus 60 percent and 48 percent of those getting a master’s and a research doctorate, respectively.

 - Public administration, social work, fine arts and public policy are among the master’s degrees with the highest percentage of student loan borrowers.